relinchos/flux-capacitor-adminapp/bower_components/angular-schema-form/README.md

 Documentation
 -------------
-You can find [all documentation here](docs/index.md), it covers all the different field types and their options.

-It also covers how to [extend angular schema form with your own field types](https://github.com/Textalk/angular-schema-form/blob/master/docs/extending.md).
+There is one section of documentation covering [defaults and form types](docs/index.md).
+There is another section for how you [extend angular schema form with your own types](https://github.com/Textalk/angular-schema-form/blob/master/docs/extending.md).

 Basic Usage
 -----------